berglh/remote-ubuntu-server-zfs-install/ubuntu-server-remote-ssh-installation.md

 4.8 Install SSH

-It's important that this is working correctly in the remote SSH install senario, any misconfiguration will result in the ability to login.
+It's important that this is working correctly in the remote SSH install scenario, any misconfiguration will result in the ability to login.

 It's best practice to create a user first, such as in step `4.6` and then configure `authorized_keys` for login via SSH.
 If a current SSH public key is not created, stop and create one now.
 Otherwise, skip `4.8.2` and use password auth with SSH, keep in mind, this is not recommended.